 Step 1: Create virtual IP

-Type the address and bitmask of your new virtual IP, it must be in the same subnet as the physical device.
-Save it by clicking on Save.
+Type the address and netmask of your new virtual IP, it must be in the same subnet as the physical device.
+Save it by clicking on Create.

 Step 2: Create L4XNAT farm

-Two more options will be displayed.
-Select the virtual IP created on step 1 and set * as port.
 By setting the port as *, the farm will be available at any port.
 Once done, click on the Save button.
-This particular settings allows the printing service to be offered by several different protocols.
+This particular setting allows the printing service to be offered by several different protocols.

 Step 3: Farm parameters

 Once the farm has been created, we have to edit it in order to set up more parameters.
-Please locate your new farm and click on the button Edit Farm.
+Switch to Advanced View in the Global Settings, and advanced parameters will be shown, please configure this section as is described in the following lines:

-Next parameter to be configured is the NAT type.
-NAT stands for Network Address Translation, and it is a method of remapping one IP address space into another.
+The option NAT type should be set to NAT.
+Note that NAT stands for Network Address Translation, and it is a method of remapping one IP address space into another.
 This is achieved by modifying network address information in the IP datagram packet headers while they are in transit across a traffic routing device.
 In simpler words, it translates the IP addresses of computers in a local network to a single IP address.

 In our example we will set this parameter as NAT as well known as source NAT.
 If the user needs transparency (client’s IP in the backend service) then we should set up DNAT.